nguekeudivin/front-starter/src/lib/resource/readme.md

 transform = (item: T) => ({...item, groupId: item.col_id});
 ```

 IMPORTANT: `groupId` is convention name.
+The transform function should always set the groupId on the item.
+When overriding the transform function that need to be keep in mind.

 ## Operations